juju/docs/src/en/tut-lxd.md

 sudo lxd init
 ```

-The answers below are what were used to write this guide.
+The session below is what was used to write this guide.
 Note that pressing
-Enter (a null answer below) will accept the default answer (provided in square
+Enter (a null answer) will accept the default answer (provided in square
 brackets).

 ```no-highlight